MABYY/yield_curve_modeling/README.md

 <img width="350" alt="image" src="https://github.com/user-attachments/assets/d7290b07-4723-4366-966f-b9aa3c9cd8bc" />
 <img width="512" alt="image" src="https://github.com/user-attachments/assets/5eca42c1-5bf2-4372-8d93-b88f8caf4ebd" />

 Litterman and Scheinkman (1991) showed that a three factor PCA model of the term structure fits the data in a remarkable way and is useful for hedging.
 Following these attemps, BOFA's approach consists of a two-step process.
 Firt, they model each interest rate using PCA, which explains more than 95% of total variability.
 Then, they project the first two PCA factors on observable variables.
-This step suggests what determines each country’s yield curve at any given point in time.
-Domestic price inflation and economic growth are two natural candidates.
+Finally, they create a trading rule using the estimated model.